drejohnson/sveltekit-kratos/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# to use https run
+npm run dev -- -H
 ```

 Start Kratos: